bgdcc/p_gen_tool/README.md

    <img width="1716" height="876" alt="image" src="https://github.com/user-attachments/assets/9e8b5af6-1a04-4b58-8acd-d789ae5836b3" />

    It should be noted that the program pastes the password directly to the user's clipboard, in order to avoid displaying snsitive information.
-The master-password is hidden with the `getpass` library, to ensure
+The master-password is hidden with the `getpass` library, to ensure security.

 ## Afterthoughts